Variable Optical Attenuators

 - polarization dependence

-- in case of bulk devices, the uniformity of attenuation across the beam profile, the introduced wavefront distortions and possibly changes of beam direction
+- in the case of bulk devices, the uniformity of attenuation across the beam profile, the introduced wavefront distortions and possibly changes of beam direction

 - the maximum allowed optical input power